Astrit Ajdarević

-Astrit Agim Ajdarević (/sq/; born 17 April 1990) is a professional footballer who plays as a midfielder.
-Currently a free agent, he most recently played for Akropolis IF.
+Astrit Agim Ajdarević (/sq/; born 17 April 1990) is a former professional footballer who played as a midfielder.
+He most recently played for Akropolis IF.
 Having represented the Sweden U17, U19, U21, and Olympic teams, he made his full international debut for Albania in 2017.

 Early and personal life

 Born in Pristina to Albanian parents originally from Medveđa, he moved with his family to Sweden in 1992.
 The family name was Hajdari but since his father played in Yugoslavian league, they switched it to "Ajdarević".
 His father Agim Ajdarević was a member of FK Spartak Subotica in the Yugoslav First League in the 1980s and 1990s, and moved to Sweden in 1992; he later signed with Falkenbergs FF.

 His younger brothers, Arben and Alfred, are also footballers.
 Ajdarević said he considers himself Albanian.

 Ajdarević is married to Albanian model Mimoza Ponosheci.
 In September 2018, he became a father when Mimoza gave birth to twins.